cascadiajs/cascadiajs-2022/src/views/content/sponsorships/next-steps.md

 We have secured discounted rooms for all attendees (and sponsors) of CascadiaJS 2022 at Sunriver Resort.
 These rooms are located directly next to the buildings where the conference events will be taking place.
 It is definitely where you will want to be staying during the event.

-Please note, there are only ~250 total rooms at Sunriver Resort and we expect them to get booked out very quickly.
+Please note, there are only 245 total rooms at Sunriver Resort and we expect them to get booked out very quickly.
 So please make sure to book your lodging ASAP.

 <div class="cta"><a target="_blank" href="https://www.sunriverresort.com/group-stays/cascadia-js-2022">Book</a></div>

 ## Joining our Discord Community

 Our Discord Community is an important place where we engage attendees leading up to and during the event.
 Please have folks join the community using the link below and have them send a DM to me (Carter Rabasa) so that I can assign them the "Partner" role.
+That will enable them to show-up on the sidebar as a partner of the conference.

 <div class="cta"><a target="_blank" href="https://discord.gg/cascadiajs">Join</a></div>